An orientation to the Community Sacred Fire Ceremony

 It is worth noting that there are many situations in Lakota teachings where women tend fire, but in this particular format, as I have been taught, it is organised in this way.

 We have the two roles of water women and fire boys.
-A part of intention and potential of ceremony is about healing disconnection and I have really appreciated this aspect of the sacred fire in this format for honouring the masculine and the feminine and offering a template for really healthy reciprocal relationship.
+A part of the intention and potential of the ceremony is about healing disconnection and I have really appreciated this aspect of the sacred fire in this format for honouring the masculine and the feminine and offering a template for really healthy reciprocal relationship.
 This said I appreciate this is a tender place for many with big historic wounds.
 If this feels true for you we warmly welcome you and make an invitation to let go of the known and step into the potential relationship, learning and new experiences that this ceremony with this structure may offer.

 If you are new to this ceremony we will explain more about the different roles on the day and how you can participate fully.